 7. Nanda Devi Peak

 With a height of 7,816 metres, Nanda Devi is the world’s 23rd highest peak and India’s second-largest.
 The name comes from the etymological equivalent, which means ‘God of Bliss.’
 It is a famous trekking site with a 360-degree view of the surrounding scenery.

 According to legend, it is a profoundly sacred site that draws pilgrims from all over the world.
 It’s a popular walking spot surrounded by pine woods and encircled by snowy peaks.
 At night, the vista is breathtaking.

 Trishul Peak, with its 270-degree vista of snow-capped hills surrounding it, is one of Auli’s most popular tourist destinations.
 The spectacular splendour of Nanda Devi, another picturesque site, can be seen from here.
 A beautiful view of the village of Auli may be had from Trishul Peak.

 The Chenab Lake, or man-made lake, can also be seen from here.
 The Chenab Lake, or man-made lake, can also be seen from here.
 Because of the series of Hathi, Ghoda, and Palki hills, it is a renowned tourist attraction in Auli.

 Kwani Bugyal, one of the most well-known hiking tourist destinations in Auli, is located 3,350 metres above sea level and is a sanctuary for adventure sports enthusiasts.
 Hundreds of people visit the region for hiking throughout the summer months, making it a famous tourist attraction.

 Kwani Bugyal gives pristine views of Nanda Devi and Dunagiri mountains, as well as some of the most stunning vistas of the snow-capped mountain summits.
-The 13-kilometer trip from Auli to here is full with breathtaking views, fresh air, and plenty of adventure.
+The 13-kilometre trip from Auli to here is full of breathtaking views, fresh air, and plenty of adventure.